 I don’t know why I liked this book so much more than the others in this series.
 I suspect it’s because I’ve gotten used to the formula – the heavily descriptive style of writing, the setting of London, detailed inner thoughts of both Strike and Robin, and the denouement style of uncovering the culprit.
 I had found all these aspects a bit cliched in the earlier books, but the same aspects worked fine for me in Career of Evil.

-One new thing that I loved was that unlike The Cuckoo’s Calling (that dealt mainly with the modeling industry), and The Silkworm (based on the publishing industry), this book didn’t really deal with a specific industry.
-There is a specific theme though, and Career of Evil mainly deals with violent crimes against women.
+One new thing that I loved was that unlike The Cuckoo’s Calling (which dealt mainly with the modeling industry) and The Silkworm (which was based on the publishing industry), this book didn’t really deal with a specific industry.
+There is a specific theme, though, and Career of Evil mainly deals with violent crimes against women.

 I also loved how the personal lives of Robin and Strike are interwoven into the mystery, and how their personal thoughts color the way they view how the case should be handled.
 I also liked that there was some detailing to Robin in this book.
 She was pretty much a silent enigma in the earlier books.
 Here, she comes into her own, has her own mind, and speaks it, standing up to both Strike and her fiance Mathew, when they attempt to tell her what to do.

-There were some parts of Robin’s story that were disappointing though.
-Robin’s backstory is fleshed out well, but it is extremely unimaginative.
-I found I had guessed Robin’s past in the second book itself, and I really wanted to be surprised, but I wasn’t.
+Some parts of Robin’s story were disappointing, though.
+Although Robin’s backstory is fleshed out well, it is extremely unimaginative.
+I found I had guessed Robin’s past in the second book, and I wanted to be surprised, but I wasn’t.

 What I did enjoy is how Robin and Strike set out to catch the serial killer who is amputating the bodies of his victims.
-There is a good amount of detective work, and I liked that we could follow along with their deductions and guess the culprit along with them.
+There is a good amount of detective work, and I liked that we could follow along with their deductions and guess the culprit.

 Have you read the Cormoran Strike books?
 What do you think of them as compared to regular thrillers such as those by Michael Connelly, Jo Nesbo, and such?